Codium tomentosum

 Codium tomentosum is a species of green seaweed in the family Codiaceae.
 Its common names include velvet horn and spongeweed.

 Description

 The holdfast of C. tomentosum is saucer-shaped and has closely woven strands giving it a uniform appearance.
 The thallus or frond has a dichotomous, much branched structure with thin branches, each with a circular cross section.
 It grows to 30 cm (12 in) in length and is spongy, with the texture of felt.
 It is covered with colourless hairs which are visible when it is submerged.
 The cortex is composed of club-shaped vesicles forming a palisade-like layer.

 Distribution and habitat

-C. tomentosum is native to the north east Atlantic Ocean from the British Isles southwards to the Azores and Cape Verde.
+C. tomentosum is native to the north east Atlantic Ocean from the Ireland southwards to the Azores and Cape Verde.
 It has also been recorded around the coasts of Africa and in various other parts of the world.
 The type locality is England.
 It is found on exposed rocks in deep rock pools on the lower shore.